my-grocery-price-book/api/README.md

 ```
   vagrant ssh
   cd /vagrant
-  bin/cap production deploy  # can also do 'bin/cap development deploy' to deploy to vagrant
+  bundle exec cap production deploy  # can also do 'bin/cap development deploy' to deploy to vagrant
 ```